theo-dim/dotfiles-deluxe/README.md

  - [Other](#other)

 # Dotfiles Deluxe
-Full suite of dotfiles and fonts for Archlinux (easily customizable for other distributions as well).
+Full suite of dotfiles and fonts for your Linux distributions!
 ## Stow Installation
 stow is available for all linux and most other unix like distributions via your package manager.

 - `sudo pacman -S stow`
 - `sudo apt-get install stow`
 - `brew install stow`

 ## Dependencies
 The following packages are needed in order to properly run the dotfiles:
 - keychain